careylzh/santababy/README.md

 - since dataset is pretty large (5000 entries), should do auto counting of number of gifts to be redeemed and map this number of gifts to the respective teams
 - standardise verify endpoint takes in payload with staffPassId instead of staff_pass_id (underscoring convention reserved for col names)
 - should probably keep api and frontend repos separate for actual deployment
-- use axios and frontend lib like react to simplify REST api calls.
+- use axios to simplify REST api calls.
 Ajax has been decreasing in popularity for good reasons
+- **INVESTIGATE**(urgent bugs that affect functionality.
+Not reflected in TODO):
+    - Oversight: The endpoint which creates a redemption record, data is sent inside the post body, but gets the value via the query string -  this creates undefined records in the redeemed_teams table
+        - Double check `$.post` syntax: https://api.jquery.com/jquery.post/ doesn't specify if data was sent in the request body or query 🤔
+    - The validation to ensure each team can only collect one – **validation failed but the request still passed through**, thus, the old record was overwritten in the DB 🤔🤔🤔
+    - The validation to check whether staff have redeemed doesn’t return any success/failure messages (implement Promise handling like `.fail() .success()`)

-### TODO: Administrative
+### TODO: General

 - [x] consolidate setup docs
 - [x] write api contract for your 2 api endpoints
+- [ ] how to organise monorepo with BE and FE directories from my current state(where BE node/docker inited at root directory)?

 ### TODO: Backend